 This work develops a new schema for quantum search algorithms, based on any ergodic Markov chain.
-We extend the Szegedy quantization of classical Markov chains to possibly non-symmetric Markov chains, but its use is more in the style of the Ambainis algorithm.
+We adapt the quantum analogue of classical Markov chains due to Szegedy to possibly non-symmetric Markov chains, but use it more in the style of the Ambainis algorithm.
 Departing from the two algorithms, however, we use quantum walks only indirectly.
-In conjunction with the well known phase estimation algorithm~\cite{Kitaev95,CleveEMM98}, the quantum walk helps us implement an approximate reflection operator.
+In conjunction with the well known phase estimation algorithm~\cite{Kitaev95,KitaevSV02,CleveEMM98}, the quantum walk helps us implement an approximate reflection operator.
 This operator may then be used within amplitude amplification algorithms~\cite{Grover96,BrassardHMT02,HoyerMW03} for search.
 As a result, our work generalizes previous ones by extending the class of possible Markov chains, and improving the complexity in terms of its relation with the eigenvalue or singular value gap of the related Markov chain.
 In addition, our approach is conceptually simple, avoids several technical difficulties in the analysis of the earlier approaches, and leads to improvements in various aspects of the algorithms.